The world of wine has a long history of influential women.

 In 1200+ articles I worked on for Wikipedia, I don’t think there was a single one that didn’t reference one of Robinson’s works.
 In my opinion, she was the benchmark standard for reliability when it came to wine.
 While I found other wine authors and references, if there was ever a conflict of sources, I always went back to Robinson as the most authoritative word on the matter.

-For the most part, I toiled away in the obscurity of crowd-sourcing–not really expecting any kind of recognition.
+For the most part, I toiled away in the obscurity of crowd-sourcing–not expecting any recognition.
 But I have to admit that my heart did flutter a bit when I read a 2015 post by Jancis Robinson on her Purple Pages about What future for expertise? where she noted that she often finds the Oxford Companion cited at the bottom of Wikipedia articles.

 I know that reference wasn’t exactly meant to be a compliment.